ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ### Quick FOCUS on REST  (1/2)

 - It is an **architecture style** for network-based Software specified by [Dr. Roy Fielding in 2000](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
-- Mostly about stateless, discoverable and structured access to resource (business entities)
+- Mostly about stateless, discoverable and structured access to resources (business entities)

 Note: